 Also, to be precise, it’s worth noting that I did have to share the stage time.
 Ashley asked me to co-emcee her wedding with our mutual friend Mandy.
 So in the weeks leading up to the big day, preparing our emcee remarks actually forced Mandy and me to think critically about the couple, and to think about the Venn diagrams of friendship between the four of us—me and the bride, Mandy and the bride, me and the groom, Mandy and the groom and so forth.

 Sure, things weren’t perfect.
 It was a bit stressful in the moments leading up to the reception as Mandy and I sorted out who would hold the microphones at which times.
 Mandy told me which of my jokes were too raunchy for the bride’s parents.
-I made sure Mandy have too many “personality drinks” during cocktail hour before we took the stage.
+I made sure Mandy didn't have too many “personality drinks” during cocktail hour before we took the stage.
 We had some nervous jitters, but doesn’t everyone before they go in front of a crowd?
-But in the end, things went off without a hitch.
+In the end, things went off without a hitch.
 There were plenty of laughs, a couple of well-executed sniffles, and more than a few rounds of applause.
 The bride and groom and both sets of in-laws appeared to be pleased.
 It was a success.

 By the end of the night, I started to realize that maybe having a friend emcee your wedding is a pretty genius idea, after all.
-It adds another layer of personal touch that makes wedding that much more unique.
+It adds another layer of personal touch that makes a wedding that much more unique.
 Plus, by having someone who knows the couple personally, you’re less likely to mispronounce anyone’s names as you introduce them during the reception (I recalled at my own sister’s wedding how the band introduced my father Don Plummer as John Plummer—that must have stung).

 And best of all?
 I didn’t have to fly anywhere for a bachelorette party.